 Panic Symptom Tracker

-Self-monitoring of thoughts, feelings, and symptoms is an essential skill in cognitive behavioural therapy (CBT).
+Self-monitoring of thoughts, feelings, and symptoms is an essential skill in cognitive behavioral therapy (CBT).
 This symptom tracker helps clients to monitor the presence or absence of common panic symptoms over the course of a month.

 Symptom trackers are a useful way of monitoring the presence or absence of symptoms over the medium-term.
 This Panic Symptom Tracker includes spaces for clients to record symptoms of panic attacks / panic disorder over a one month period.